leontristain/modnotes/windhelm/upcoming.md

 ### Fortified Windhelm, Capital Windhelm Expansion (when they come out)

 I've been told that the author of [Fortified Whiterun](https://www.nexusmods.com/skyrimspecialedition/mods/40094) is working on a [Fortified Windhelm](https://www.nexusmods.com/skyrimspecialedition/images/84030) mod.
 This mod is not yet released but there are preview screenshots with really great looking battlements.
-When this mod is out I will be attempting a patch to see if we can get this mod's interior expansion and wallwalks but with that mod's battlements, gate, and bridge.
+When this mod is out I will be attempting a patch to see if we can get our mod's interior expansion and wallwalks, but with Fortified Windhelm's battlements, gate, and bridge.
 Wouldn't that be amazing?

-I've also learned that the author of [Capital Whiterun Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/37982) is working on an interior expansion mod for Windhelm.
-This mod and that mod conflicts in concept so a direct patch may not be possible.
+I've also learned that the author of [Capital Whiterun Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/37982) is working on a city expansion mod for Windhelm.
+Our mod and this "Capital Windhelm Expansion" conflicts in concept so a direct patch may not be possible.
 However I am a huge fan of Surjamte's work with Whiterun and I'm sure the Windhelm version will come with many high quality interiors, NPCs, and quests, and I wonder if at the very least I can create a patch that brings over some of the interiors, NPCs, and quests into my city layout and buildings as an addon.

 Of course these mods must come out first, then we shall see what's possible.

 ### USSEP

 The base mod needs an USSEP patch.
-If you see floating icicles around the Arena prison - those are some USSEP-added objects that can only be disabled or relocated in an USSEP patch.
+If you see floating icicles around the Arena prison - those are due to a lack of USSEP patch.
+For the time being, they're easily disabled in-game using the console.

 ### Faction: Pit Fighter

 The base mod restores the arena structure but doesn't touch any playable content.
 Faction: Pit Fighter is the forefront mod that restores the arena quest content, so it would be nice to patch that in.

-I currently don't know how straightforward it would be to do that since I've never played through that mod myself, but it's definitely something to take a stab at.
+I currently don't know how straightforward such a patch would be since I've never played through that mod myself, but it's definitely something to take a stab at.

 ### AI Overhaul